athenasystems/phpStartPoint/README.md

 # Bind Parameters
 The script queries the MySQL database table e.g. 'select data_type from information_schema.columns', and determines the relevant data type, and the script creates a php function that will automatically work out the bind_params format to pass to the function.

+# You get a blank slate
+The web pages have a very basic Bootstrap CSS setup but with almost no design whatsoever.
+This is deliberate in order that you can apply whatever styling you wish.
+You are free to wrestle with your own bad taste from this point on on that score.

 # To set up a development environment